marygracemoesta/R-User-Guide/Developing_on_Databricks/package_management.md

 #### Older Package Versions

 Each release of Databricks Runtime includes a set of pre-installed popular R packages.
 These are typically the latest stable versions but sometimes installing the latest version of a package can break your code.

-For instance, in [DBR 5.5, the version of `dplyr` is 0.8.0.1](https://docs.databricks.com/release-notes/runtime/5.5.html#installed-r-libraries) but your code won't run unless the installed version is 0.7.4.
+For instance, in [DBR 5.5, the version of `dplyr` is 0.8.0.1](https://docs.databricks.com/release-notes/runtime/5.5.html#installed-r-libraries) but what if your code won't run unless the installed version is 0.7.4?
 How do you go about installing an older version of a package on Databricks?

 At the notebook or script level there are [several ways](https://support.rstudio.com/hc/en-us/articles/219949047-Installing-older-versions-of-packages) to install older versions of packages.
-For example,
+One quick way is the `install_version()` function from `devtools`.

 ```R
 require(devtools)
 install_version("dplyr", version = "0.7.4", repos = "http://cran.us.r-project.org")
 ```

 To install an older package at the cluster scope, use a snapshot from the [Microsoft R Application Network](https://mran.microsoft.com/) (MRAN).
 MRAN saves the contents of CRAN on a daily basis and stores them as snapshots.
-Packages pulled from a specific date will contain the latest version of the package available on the date.
+Packages pulled from a specific date will contain the latest version of the package available on that date.
 For version 0.7.4 of `dplyr`, we would have to go back to the snapshot from December 19, 2015 and use that URL as the repository in the Cluster UI.

 <img src="https://github.com/marygracemoesta/R-User-Guide/blob/master/Developing_on_Databricks/images/install_version.png?raw=true">